Dennis Edwards Cause Of Death: Family Says Temptations Singer Battled Meningitis Since 2017

 — Rolling Stone (@RollingStone) February 2, 2018

-Speaking to the St. Louis Post-Dispatch, Dennis Edwards’ fellow soul icon, Ronald Isley of the Isley Brothers, did not make reference to his cause of death, but acknowledged that he was aware that Dennis was ill.
+Speaking to the St. Louis Post-Dispatch, Dennis Edwards’ fellow soul icon, Ronald Isley of the Isley Brothers did not make reference to his cause of death but acknowledged that he was aware that Dennis was ill.
 He paid tribute to his longtime friend, opining that the music industry doesn’t have too many people “left with voices like his.”

 “We prayed for him and hoped he would get himself together and be able to come back.
 But he’s with the Lord now,” said Isley.